zalando-stups/documentation/components/mint.rst

 Step 0
 ------

-A developer has to specify which AWS account the credentials of his application should get distributed to.
+A developer has to specify which AWS account the credentials of their application should get distributed to.

 Step 1 + 2
 ----------